Gastronotherapy

 Ingredients arranged on a table.

-• All-natural peanut butter - It's important to use unsweetened peanut butter here.
+• Peanut butter - Use natural, unsweetened peanut butter here.
 If you only have sweetened peanut butter available, omit the maple syrup.

-• Garlic & ginger - I highly recommend using fresh garlic and ginger for the best flavor.
+• Garlic - Use fresh garlic for the best flavor.

 • Fresh lime juice - Adds fresh acidity that balances out the rich peanut butter

-Two bowls of asian peanut noodles with peppers, cucumber, scallions, cilantro, and peanuts.
+Two bowls of spicy peanut noodles with peppers, cucumber, scallions, cilantro, and peanuts.

-Make the peanut sauce: In a small bowl, whisk together peanut butter, water, soy sauce, lime juice, maple syrup, garlic, ginger, and sesame oil.
+Make the peanut sauce: In a small bowl, whisk together peanut butter, soy sauce, chili sauce, lime juice, maple syrup, garlic, and sesame oil.
+Slowly add in warm water, whisking until sauce is smooth and glossy.
 Set aside.

 Peanut sauce in a small white bowl with a whisk behind it.